-- o To avoid repetitive execution to search for the best parameter values we defined a Parcel Coalescing Policy with the option to trigger the policy periodically or based on an event, for example: every 5000 messages.
-It can start with a default/random/user_provided starting values for the interval and the number of messages to coalesce. - o The callback function for the policy is a call to Active harmony with the APEX sampled counter value of network overhead of HPX and the current value of interval and number of messages to coalesce.
-Active harmony observes the counter value to change the value of the two parameters. - o Below figures represent the impact of the policy on a toy application [2] where policy is triggered every 5000 message send events between two nodes. - o It shows that It convergence of the two parameters while reducing the network overhead.
+• We have the option to trigger the policy periodically or based on an event, for • The application starts with a default/random/user_provided starting values for • The callback function for the policy is a call to Active harmony with the APEX sampled counter value of network overhead of HPX and the current value of • Active harmony observes the counter value to change the value of the two Tuning of Number of messges Every 5000 Messages Every 5000 Messages Future Work

-Future Work
+Apex policy shows the convergence and reduction of network overhead and provides the proof of concept of this research.
 We plan to test this policy for a couple of real application in large scale.
-Moreover, we wan to find out an adaptive approach to trigger this policy based on application characteristics.
+Moreover, we would put more effort to find an adaptive approach to trigger this policy based on application characteristics.